dixithmanchaiah/dixithmanchaiah.github.io/_pages/beyond.md

 - **The Secret of the Nagas** — Revisited Amish Tripathi's *Shiva Trilogy*.
 I appreciate the way Shiva is portrayed as a deeply human character rather than an infallible deity.
 The narrative, combined with its vivid journey across the landscapes, history, and mythology of India, makes it an engaging and memorable read.

 ---
+## Gaming

+Games have been a way to relax, explore stories, and appreciate creative world-building.

+### Favorites

+- **Assassin's Creed** — I enjoy the historical settings, exploration, and the blend of real-world events with fictional storytelling.

+- **Super Smash Bros.
+Melee (SSBM)** — A game that stands out for its depth, mechanics, and enduring competitive community.

+- **Tomb Raider** — Appreciated for its exploration, puzzles, and adventure-driven storytelling.

+---

 ## Travel